Tihomir Đorđević

 Tihomir Đorđević (Knjaževac, Principality of Serbia, 19 February 1868 — Belgrade, Kingdom of Yugoslavia, 28 May 1944) was a Serbian ethnologist, folklorist, cultural historian and professor at the University of Belgrade.

 Biography

-He received his B.A. in History and Philology at the Grandes écoles in Belgrade.
+He received his B.A. in History and Philology at the Velika škola in Belgrade.
 He pursued his post-graduate studies in Vienna and Munich, where he received his doctorate in 1902.
 Among the Munich alumnae were Miloje Vasić, Veselin Čajkanović and Dragutin Anastasijević, his contemporaries.